-ICC U-19 World Cup 2018: From Virender Sehwag to Virat Kohli, a look at Indian stars unearthed from past editions
+ICC U-19 World Cup 2020: From Virender Sehwag to Virat Kohli, a look at Indian stars unearthed from past editions- Firstcricket News, Firstpost

 |New Zealand

-The 2018 edition of the ICC U-19 World Cup kicks off in a little over a week now, with New Zealand playing host this year.
-The event, that paves way for many a aspiring cricketer to the highest level of the game, will take place between 13 January and 3 February, with 16 teams in the fray.

-India, captained by domestic sensation Prithvi Shaw, will hope to go one step further this time after stumbling in the final against the West Indies in the 2016 edition.
-Under the tutelage of Rahul Dravid, whose influence on Indian cricket by virtue of coaching the under-19 and 'A' teams has already been a positive one, the colts will hope to lift the trophy for a record fourth time.
+The 2020 edition of the ICC U-19 World Cup gets underway on 17th January, with South Africa playing hosts this year.
+An ideal platform for youngsters to announce their arrival and get on the radar of selectors, the event will feature 16 teams, divided into four groups.
+India have been placed in Group A alongside Sri Lanka, New Zealand and debutants Japan.
+The other tournament debutants are Nigeria, who are in Group B with Australia, England and West Indies.

+Being defending champions, it will be interesting to see how Priyam Garg-led India fare in their campaign and if they live up to the reputation of being four-time champions.

-The event has led to the discovery of quite a few international stars, with the current No 1 Test team being no exception in this regard.
-Just the last edition saw names such as Rishabh Pant, Washington Sundar and Ishan Kishan stand out, with the first two going on to make their debuts in India colours not long after.
+The event has led to the discovery of quite a few promising lads such as Prithvi Shaw and Shubman Gill (unearthed from the last edition), who went on to make their debuts in India colours not long after and international stalwarts in Virat Kohli, Virender Sehwag, Yuvraj Singh and many more.

 Let us revisit some of the other notable discoveries for Indian cricket from across the history of the U-19 World Cup, arranged in chronological order of the tournament editions in which they appeared:

-Virender Sehwag (1998): The dashing opener from Delhi was part of the 1998 campaign that took place in South Africa, with the Indians could only make it to the Super League.
+Virender Sehwag (1998): The dashing opener from Delhi was part of the 1998 campaign that took place in South Africa, where the Indians could only make it to the Super League.
 It was a forgettable tournament for the 'Nawab of Najafgarh', as he could only collect 76 runs at a measly average of 12.66 with a highest score of 38.

+Virender Sehwag was part of the 1998 campaign that took place in South Africa, where the Indians could only make it to the Super League.
+AFP

 However, there would be less than a handful from a pool of a billion-plus Indians who wouldn’t be aware of his accomplishments at the senior level — being the only Indian cricketer with two triple tons and becoming one of its greatest openers of all time, forming successful partnerships with Sachin Tendulkar in the One-Day Internationals (ODIs) and Gautam Gambhir in Tests.